jspin-dev/MinoCore/README.md

 ## MinoCore Lifecycle
 1. An event is triggered, such as a keyboard input or timer callback
-2. The game state is passed into one of MinoCore's pure functions which returns a new state
+2. The game state is passed into a pure function (aka MinoCore operation) which returns a new state
-3. Additional instructions for pending side effects are executed (such as starting and stopping timers)
+3. Additional instructions for pending side effects are executed, such as those for starting and stopping timers
-4. Your UI listens for the state change and updates accordingly
+4. UI updates according to the new state
 5. Rinse and repeat

 ## Operations